 The ecological health of Apalachia Reservoir has been monitored using the same methodology since 1997.
 Ecological health evaluations focus on five indicators: dissolved oxygen, chlorophyll, sediment quality, benthic macroinvertebrate community (bottom life), and fish assemblage.
 TVA monitors one location on Apalachia Reservoir, the forebay (Hiwassee River Mile 67.0), near the dam.

 To view or export the data, click on the menu in the top-right corner of the chart.

 >72 = Good

 59-72 = Fair

 *Sediment quality was assessed a “good” rating based on monitoring results from 1997 through 2018.

-Dissolved oxygen rated fair at Apalachia because concentrations were low in a small area along the bottom in late summer.
+Dissolved oxygen rated “fair” in Apalachia because concentrations were low in a small area along the bottom in late summer.
 TVA has found low dissolved oxygen concentrations in this same area each year of sampling.

-The fish community in Apalachia rated fair because relatively few fish were collected.
-That meant lower ratings for several of the characteristics used to evaluate the fish community, particularly fish density and diversity.
+The fish community in Apalachia rated “fair” because relatively few fish were collected.
+That meant lower ratings for some of the characteristics used to evaluate the fish community, particularly fish density and diversity.
 Redbreast sunfish, bluegill, and spotted bass were the predominant species observed.
 Fish health was assessed a “good” rating with low incidences of disease and parasites.

 TVA maintains a program to examine contaminants in fish fillets from TVA reservoirs and their major tributary streams on a rotational basis.
-The data collected from this program is distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
-For information on advisories currently in effect for Apalachia Reservoir, visit the Epidemiology Division of North Carolina Department of Health and Human Services.
+The data collected from this program are distributed to the state officials who are responsible for placing or removing fish tissue consumption advisories on those bodies of water.
+For information on advisories currently in effect for Apalachia Reservoir, visit the Occupational and Environmental Epidemiology Branch, N.C.
+Division of Public Health.